-Antioch has a remarkable network of land-based transportation routes.
-State Route 4 connects with the Bay area road network via Interstate 80 West and with Stockton when traveling eastbound on 80.
+Antioch has a great network of land-based transportation routes.
+State Route 4 connects with the Bay area road network via Interstate 80 West and Stockton when eastbound on 80.
 State Route 160 connects the city of Antioch to Sacramento.
 Trucks routinely travel these corridors, and unfortunately, truck accidents do happen.
 As a community, we work together to keep our roads safe.
-When accidents happen, we are here to help you by working to get the compensation you need and should receive.Truck Accident Statistics
+We help you get the compensation you need and should receive when accidents happen.Truck Accident Statistics

-- The number of deaths for 2015, including car and truck occupants was 3,852
+- The number of deaths for 2015, including car and truck occupants, was 3,852

 - The number of car occupants who died in these crashes in 2015 was 2,657